Physics Lab Equipment

 • High sensitivity magnetoresistive sensor

-• Horizontal/vertical components and declination of the earth's magnetic field measurement
+• Measures horizontal/vertical components and declination of the earth's magnetic field

 Introduction

-The earth's magnetic field as a natural magnetic source has important applications in military, aviation, marine, industrial, medical, and scientific research.
-This instrument uses a new type of Permalloy magnetoresistance (MR) sensor to measure the parameters of the geomagnetic field.
-Through the experiments, students can learn how to calibrate a magnetoresistive sensor and use it to measure the horizontal and vertical components of the earth's magnetic field and its declination angle.
+The Earth's magnetic field serves as a natural magnetic source with diverse applications in military, aviation, marine, industrial, medical, and scientific fields.
+This apparatus employs a Permalloy magnetoresistive (MR) sensor to measure geomagnetic field parameters.
+Through hands-on experiments, students can learn calibration techniques for a magnetoresistive sensor and use it to measure the horizontal and vertical components of the Earth's magnetic field, as well as its declination angle.

 This instrument is designed with the following features: